-Fine art vs Illustration
+Fine Art vs Illustration

 Fine art is a creative piece of art made by an artist, a painter or a sculptor and is exhibited in an art show for sale.
 Pieces of fine art are usually kept in art gallery attached to a museum.
 Many such museums are seen in the countries of Europe.
 They are called art museums.

-Illustration is different from gallery art in the sense that it refers to works of art that appeals to the human eye like drawings and paintings commissioned for reproduction in print or other media.
+Illustration is different from gallery art in the sense that it refers to works of art that appeal to the human eye like drawings and paintings commissioned for reproduction in print or other media.

 An illustrator has to be very innovative and he has to move very closely with the story or the essay.
 He should clearly understand the situation of the story that needs depiction in the form of an illustration.
 Some of the illustrators have become world-famous.